Shared ownership arrears policy

 Contacting your mortgage lender

-When we issue you with a NOSP we will also send a copy to your mortgage lender, along with a copy of your rent statement showing one year’s worth of history.
+When we issue you with a Section 166 we may also contact your mortgage lender, along with a copy of your rent statement showing one year's worth of history.
 We will always let you know that we have done this.

 We will grant your lender at least 28 days written notice of our intention to commence possession proceedings under the Housing Act 1988.
 They will take this time to write to you or consider paying the arrears on your behalf and adding this balance to any outstanding mortgage.